graezykev/explain-nuance-git-merge-rebase/README.md

 >>>>>>> feature
 ```

-And take notes on the terminal console:
+We need to take notes on the terminal console:

 ```console
 /workspaces/git-nuance-demo-merge (main) $ git merge feature